 ADVICE FOR NEW RIDERS

 Balance bikes are ideal from the age of 2 upwards.
 As long as the rider can get both feet flat on the ground, they will enjoy riding it.
-But if your child is older, then they can of course learn to ride at any age!
+But if your child is older, then they can, of course, learn to ride at any age!
 Just make sure you get them a lightweight bike that is not too big for them: a big bike is not as safe, and it may even put them off.

 We recommend starting on a lightweight balance bike from a young age (2-3 years) as balance is so important in riding.
 Kids will enjoy the freedom of a set of wheels and the transition to a “proper” bike with pedals will be relatively smooth.
 Balance bikes can handle much rougher terrain than stabiliser wheels, as their wheels are so much bigger.

-If your child is too big for a balance bike, get them a lightweight bike which is the right height for them, and take off the pedals for a few weeks and use it like a balance bike.
+If your child is too big for a balance bike, get them a lightweight bike which is the right height for them, and take off the pedals for a few weeks and use it as a balance bike.
 It won't take them long to get the hang of it, then add back the pedals and they'll be off!

 There are advantages to both, but most cycling professionals would recommend the balance option.
 Balance is so important in learning to ride, and honestly using stabilisers for a few months (or longer) only delays the process.
 When the stabilisers go, the child still has to learn to balance, and by that time they can be much bigger, which means a higher centre of gravity.
 Also, a balance bike can be taken on much rougher terrain than stabilisers – whether it’s a grassy park or the woods.If kids start their cycling career on a lightweight balance bike, when it’s time to move on they only have to learn to pedal – this is much more straight-forward than learning to balance.